DaoCloud/DaoCloud-docs/docs/en/docs/install/install-tools.md

+---
+MTPE: windsonsea
+date: 2024-03-07
+---

-# Installing Dependencies
+# Install Dependencies

 Before installing DCE 5.0, you need to install some dependencies.

 - For DCE Community, install the dependencies on the K8s Master node.
-- For DCE 5.0 Enterprise, install the dependencies on the [Ignition Node](./commercial/deploy-arch.md).
+- For DCE 5.0 Enterprise, install the dependencies on the [Bootstrap Node](./commercial/deploy-arch.md).

 !!! note